-(1) The Dispute Settlement Body aims to create a database of decisions that is as transparent as possible and regularly publishes current mediation recommendations of general interest on its website.
-The mediation recommendations are only published with the personal data of the parties involved in the proceedings with their consent, otherwise, always in anonymised form.

-(2) The Dispute Settlement Body shall report at least annually on its activities to the Digital Services Coordinator that authorised it, indicating at least the number of disputes it has received, information on the outcome of those disputes, the average duration of the dispute settlement, and any shortcomings or difficulties.
+- (1) The Dispute Settlement Body aims to create a database of decisions that is as transparent as possible and regularly publishes current mediation recommendations of general interest on its website.
+The mediation recommendations are only published with the mention of personal data with the consent of the Complainant, otherwise, always in anonymised form. - (2) The Dispute Settlement Body shall report at least annually on its activities to the Digital Services Coordinator that authorised it, indicating at least the number of disputes it has received, information on the outcome of those disputes, the average duration of the dispute settlement, and any shortcomings or difficulties.
 It shall provide additional information at the request of the Digital Services Coordinator.
+The Dispute Settlement Body is free to inform the public about its activities, including beyond these reporting obligations.